Vitamin B12 Deficiency

 Possible Causes

-- Vegetarian or vegan diet without supplementation
+- Vegan or vegetarian diet without supplementation

-- Pernicious anemia (autoimmune)
+- Pernicious anemia (autoimmune condition)

-- Atrophic gastritis
+- Atrophic gastritis (stomach lining inflammation)

 - Gastric bypass surgery